Elabuga Institute (branch) of KFU: Present

 Till January 22, 2013, the official abbreviated name of higher educational institution was FSAEI HPE of KFU branch in Elabuga.
-The Elabuga institute of KFU continues pedagogical traditions and is one of the leading scientific and educational centers in Lower Kama.

 KFU and French Petroleum Institute signed the agreement on cooperation in 2015.

+In 2021, a division of Elabuga Institute called Alabuga Polytechnic College opened in the Alabuga Special Economic Zone.
+The school employs students as young as 15 at the Yelabuga drone factory to produce Shahed drones for use in the Russian invasion of Ukraine.

 Structure of higher educational institution

 The management of the institute is exercised by: